Allied Warships

 Aircraft carriers, both during the British attack on Taranto in Nov 1940 and of course Pearl Harbor in Dec 1941, proved to be the future of naval warfare, along with submarines.
 In modern times the aircraft carrier is the ultimate show of naval power.

-All Aircraft Carriers classes.
-The list is divided by navy, then ordered by number of ships of that class.
+The list is divided by navy, then ordered by commissioned date of each class (oldest first).

 French Navy